GibbonEdu/docs/content/administrators/misc/smtp-email.md

 ### Less Secure Apps

-Some service providers block legacy authentication requests by default, to make their systems more secure.
-However, when using SMTP email, the service provider might block your request, and your email won't be sent.
+Some service providers block legacy authentication requests by default, in order to make their systems more secure.
+When using SMTP email, the service provider might block your request, and your email won't be sent.
+Here are some guides to enable legacy authentication.

 * If you are using a Google Apps account, you may need to enable [less secure apps](https://support.google.com/a/answer/6260879) in your google admin center.
   * Navigate to your google admin center and click "Admin console" > "Security" > "Less Secure Apps"